Diabetes-Related Foot Conditions

 - Thick, yellow toenails.

-What other conditions can affect diabetic feet?
+What other conditions can affect the feet of people with diabetes?

 People with diabetes also can develop Charcot foot, a rare complication that can cause permanent deformity.
 In Charcot foot, nerve damage weakens the bones and joints.
 The bones can break, and the joints can dislocate or collapse.